Christopher Sclater Millard: Scholarship on Oscar Wilde

-Private secretary to Robert (Robbie) Ross
+Private secretary to Robert Ross

-In 1911, he became private secretary to Robbie Ross.
+In 1911, he became private secretary to Robert Ross.
 In 1914 he gave testimony on Ross's behalf in a libel suit against Lord Alfred Douglas and Thomas William Hodgson Crosland, who were charged with conspiring to falsely accuse Ross with acts of gross indecency with a young man called Charles Garratt.

 Millard had met Garratt in 1913 and been intrigued by his "Votes for Women" badge.
 Garratt later visited him at his flat and they began a sexual relationship.
 When Garratt was arrested for importuning, Millard appeared in court to speak on his behalf, and a report of the trial in Reynolds Newspaper linking their names attracted the attention of Douglas.
 When Garratt was imprisoned, solicitors acting for Douglas and Crosland visited him and attempted to convince him to admit to sexual relations with Ross.
 He initially refused, but later signed a statement to that effect, later claiming that he had been tricked.

 On learning of his relationship with Garratt, Ross dismissed Millard from his post as secretary.
 However, although his libel case was ultimately unsuccessful, Ross was impressed by Millard's loyalty in testifying despite the risk to himself and later reinstated him.